solana-developers/dapp-scaffold-svelte/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## References

+This scaffold references features and styling from the original [Next.js scaffold](https://github.com/solana-labs/dapp-scaffold)